-For some light sources, such as gas discharge lamps, the optical spectrum exhibits clearly defined spectral lines, i.e., narrow spectral features with substantial power spectral density.
+For some light sources, such as gas discharge lamps and various lasers, the optical spectrum exhibits clearly defined spectral lines, i.e., narrow spectral features with substantial power spectral density.
 These are related to transitions of atoms, ions or molecules from some excited state to a lower electronic level.
 The photon energy hν = h c / λ is close to the difference in level energies, which therefore determines the optical wavelength of the spectral emission line.

 Sometimes, discrete emission lines are observed on top of a continuous spectrum.